ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 #### Addressing the Tradeoff:

-1. Use **cross-validation** to assess performance on unseen data and prevent overfitting.
+Use **cross-validation** to assess performance on unseen data and prevent overfitting.(will be discussed shortly in detail)
-2. Apply **regularization techniques** (e.g., L1, L2 penalties) to control model complexity and mitigate overfitting.
-3. Choose appropriate algorithms or adjust **hyperparameters** (e.g., decision tree depth, number of layers in a neural network) to balance bias and variance effectively.

 ### Importance of EDA:
 EDA is the foundation of effective machine learning.
 By analyzing and visualizing data, practitioners can uncover patterns, identify relationships, and make informed decisions that enhance model performance.
 These examples illustrate how even a small dataset can yield valuable insights through EDA.